THE ESSENTIALS

 MOVEMENT: AUTOMATIC

-In 1969, Omega came out with the 200m range, the 300m was already established as was the 600 but there was a market for a more affordable tool watch for amateur dive enthusiasts.
+In 1969, Omega released the 200m range.
+The 300m was already established, as was the 600m, but there was a market for a more affordable tool watch aimed at amateur diving enthusiasts.

-The remarkable thing about this watch is the fact its never been worn in its entire existence.
-Bought by a Greek submarine officer, he kept the watch as a gift for a future Grandchild.
-He ended up only having one Grandson who inherited the watch some years ago.
-The watch still retains some of its original film on the case and caseback as well as its original rubber dive extension, the first time we have seen one in the flesh.
-Its original box is also present.
+The remarkable thing about this watch is that it has never been worn.
+Purchased by a Greek submarine officer, it was kept as a gift for a future grandchild.
+He eventually had only one grandson, who inherited the watch some years ago.
+It still retains some of its original protective film on the case and case back, as well as its original rubber dive extension—something we’ve never seen in person before.
+The original box is also present.
+The original wax seal on the caseback is still in place.

-The movement actually runs very well but if they buyer would like to wear the watch we are happy to facilitate a service at cost price as the oils and gaskets will need renewing.
+The movement runs very well, but if the buyer intends to wear the watch, we are happy to facilitate a service at cost, as the oils and gaskets will need to be renewed.